hyperwatch/hyperwatch/docs/configuration.md

 }
 ```

-This example would make the app be served on the 4000 port and ask the metrics to be garbage collected if they are more than one hour old.
+This example would make the app be served on the 4000 port.

 You can find below the list of all configurable constants: